percona/pmm/doc/source/use-case.mysql-slow-log-rotation.rst

 .. _use-case.mysql-slow-log-rotation:

-Use |logrotate| instead of the slow log rotation feature to manage The MySQL Slow Log
+Use |logrotate| instead of the slow log rotation feature to manage the MySQL Slow Log
 **************************************************************************************

 By default, |pmm| manages the slow log for the added |mysql| monitoring service